-The information enclosed is based on the testing conducted in the year 2023.
-Every year testing occurs; results for the year 2024 will be available in the next annual report.
-The Franklin Water Utility is committed to providing its 8,700 customers with the highest-quality drinking water that meets and exceeds standards more stringent than federal and state requirements.
+The information enclosed is based on the testing conducted in the year 2024.
+Testing occurs every year; results for the year 2025 will be available in the next annual report.
+The Franklin Water Utility is committed to providing its 8,800 customers with the highest-quality drinking water that meets and exceeds standards more stringent than federal and state requirements.
 Please read this brochure for additional information.

-SPECIAL HEALTH INFORMATION AVAILABLE
+HEALTH INFORMATION